 The Company may repurchase its common shares pursuant to a Normal Course Issuer Bid (NCIB) at prevailing market prices plus brokerage fees, or such other prices as may be permitted by the Toronto Stock Exchange.
-The Company may repurchase up to 16.0 million common shares between February 1, 2020 and January 31, 2021 under its NCIB.
-As at December 31, 2020, the Company had repurchased 2.0 million common shares under this NCIB.
+The Company suspended its share repurchase program at the end of March 2020 due to the economic circumstances resulting from the COVID-19 pandemic.
+The Company resumed its share repurchases in February 2021 and suspended the share repurchases at the end of April 2021 in connection with the CN Merger Agreement with KCS.
+Following the termination of the CN Merger Agreement, the Company resumed share repurchases at the end of September 2021.
+The Company may repurchase up to 14.0 million common shares between February 1, 2021 and January 31, 2022 under its NCIB.
+As at December 31, 2021, the Company had repurchased 10.3 million common shares under this NCIB.